MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/solutions/CustomerInsightsJourneys/activitycontactblockedbusinessunit.md

 ### <a href=#SourceSystem name="SourceSystem">SourceSystem</a>

  Refers to the source system that generated the interaction.
 Outbound marketing (OBM) is represented by value 1.
-Any other value than 1 represents Real\x2dtime journeys (RTJ).
+Any other value than 1 represents Real-time journeys (RTJ).
 First included in: CustomerInsightsJourneys/activitycontactblockedbusinessunit (this entity)

 #### Properties